How to Lose Weight Without Dieting

 Here’s one of the things I hate about diet talk.
 It tells us that we are overweight because we’re lazy, not disciplined, and have no willpower.

 Also, the whole who is overweight and who isn’t is somewhat subjective.
 The standard measure is the BMI and that just isn’t a valid measurement for who is overweight and who isn’t.

 Most women carry more pounds of shame about their weight than the actual weight.Sara Garska Coaching

 So, it’s time to let go of the idea that there is going to be a magic diet that will finally work and that you’ll be able to stick to forever.

-You instead can choose to learn to eat in a way that you can do forever!
+You can instead choose to learn to eat in a way that you can do FOREVER!